Our History - Jubilee House Care Trust

 In 2002, Jubilee House worked with the district council to acquire a local development site to improve our provision of Children’s Short Breaks service.
 Peartree Short Breaks Centre, a modern, uniquely designed bungalow to meet the needs of children with learning and physical disabilities, was opened in 2004.

-Also in 2004 discussions with the district council were started regarding the purchase of the original houses where our services were first delivered from in 1977.
+Also in 2004 discussions with the council were started regarding the purchase of the original houses where our services were first delivered from in 1977.
 Following the purchase and a full refurbishment The Meadows Short Breaks centre was opened in 2008, to house the existing Adults Short Breaks service.

 In 2011 our first Supported Living service was launched, enabling adults with mild learning disabilities to live independently with minimal support.